Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 - Given I am on the guest list page, when I select a dietary requirement, then only guests matching that dietary requirement will be displayed.
 - Given I am on the guest list page, when I select an allergy filter, then only guests with that allergy will be displayed.
 - Given I am on the guest list page, when I select an RSVP status filter, then only guests with that RSVP status will be displayed.

+### Sprint 3
+1. As a guest looking to RSVP to a wedding, I want to enter the correct event RSVP code, so that I can access the RSVP form and fill in my details to confirm my attendance at that wedding.

+**User Acceptance Test**
+- Given that I am a guest and have received a valid RSVP event code for a specific wedding, when I enter the correct code on the RSVP page and submit it, then the corresponding RSVP form for that wedding event will be shown.
+- Given that I try to submit an RSVP event code for a specific wedding but I am not on the guest list, when I click the submit button, then I will see an error message informing me that my name does not match.
+- Given that I am guest and enter an invalid RSVP code, when I submit the code on the RSVP page, then I will be shown an errror message and will not be allowed access to the RSVP form.

+2. As an admin user, I want to review, accept, or decline venue and vendor service submissions, so that only approved and verified services are visible and available for selection on the platform.

+**User Acceptance Tests**
+- Given that venue or vendor companies have submitted their service details for review, when the admin logs into the admin dashboard, then the admin will be shown a list of all pending submissions with their relevant details.
+- Given that the admin is viewing a pending venue or vendor submission, when the admin selects the "Accept" option, then the system should update the vendor or venue status to "Accepted" and make the service visible on the couples pages to view.
+- Given that the admin is viewing a pending vendor or venue submission, when the admin selects the "Decline" option, then the system should update the status to "Declined" and remove it from the pending list.
+- Given that a non-admin user attempts to access the admin dashboard, when they attempt to sign in to the admin page, then they will be shown an error message.

+3.

+### Sprint 4

 ---